 If the risks of using Ozempic during breastfeeding are a concern, discuss alternative medications with your healthcare provider.
 There may be other diabetes medications with more established safety profiles during breastfeeding that could be suitable for you.

-For example, insulin is generally considered safe during breastfeeding, as it is a naturally occurring hormone that does not readily pass into breast milk.
+To give you an idea, insulin is generally considered safe during breastfeeding, as it is a naturally occurring hormone that does not readily pass into breast milk.
 Other oral diabetes medications, such as metformin, also have a longer history of use during breastfeeding and are often preferred over newer medications like Ozempic.

 Monitor Your Baby Closely